jeqcho/superrational-ai-agents/README.md

 ### Visualizing Results

+#### Grouped Bar Plots

-Generate grouped bar plots for each game:
+Generate grouped bar plots for each game from a single log file:

 ```bash
 # Generate plots from a log file